alexanderdean/arduino-temp-tracker/README.md

 Some notes on this setup:

-* We are using 3.3V (and connecting ARef to the same) to get a more precise temperature reading than the standard 5V will
+* We use 3.3V (connecting ARef to the same) for a more precise temperature reading than 5V will give us
 * It's very important that you wire the TMP36 in the right way around, or else the TMP36 will malfunction and get very hot
-* This schematic was produced using the excellent [Fritzing desktop app] [fritzing] - the source file is `docs/arduino-temp-tracker.fzz`
+* This schematic was produced using [Fritzing] [fritzing] - the source file is `docs/arduino-temp-tracker.fzz`

 Once you have done this, your configuration should look something like this: